MA Public Policy

 Gain the tools to understand and assess public policy with our MA Public Policy degree.

-Domestic and international public policy decisions affect all areas of our lives, including:
+Domestic and international public policy decisions affect all areas of our lives, including health, welfare, housing, education, security, international development, energy and climate change.

-On this interdisciplinary course, you will use traditional and modern insights from both economics and politics to develop the essential skills needed in policy making and policy administration.
+On this University of Reading’s interdisciplinary course, you will use traditional and modern insights from both economics and politics to develop the essential skills needed in policy making and policy administration.

 - Global and Regional Governance and Institutions